marc-shade/boxbeyond-kutiraai/README.md

 ## 🙏 Acknowledgments

 OnPremAI is built on the shoulders of giants.
-We thank the following projects and communities:
+Special thanks to the following projects and communities:

 - **[Apple MLX Team](https://github.com/ml-explore/mlx)**: For the excellent machine learning framework optimized for Apple Silicon
 - **[Hugging Face](https://huggingface.co/)**: For model hosting, transformers library, and democratizing AI